 Conference topics: Social, ethical and philosophical impacts of emergent technologies.

-Centre for Bioethics Department of Philosophy and Applied Philosophy University of St. Cyril and Methodius in Trnava in cooperation with Institute for Research in Social Communication Slovak Academy of Sciences cordially invite you to attend the multidisciplinary conference.
+Centre for Bioethics UCM, Department of Philosophy and Applied Philosophy University of St. Cyril and Methodius in Trnava in cooperation with Institute for Research in Social Communication Slovak Academy of Sciences cordially invite you to attend the multidisciplinary conference.

 The multidisciplinary conference Nano-bio-info-cognitive technologies and XXI. century human was funded by Slovak Research and Development Agency (SRDA/APVV) grant No. APVV 379-12.